 If you fail to appear for your sentencing, you must appear before the judge who issued your warrant.6 This remains the case regardless of where you were arrested.7

-If you fail to appear for any scheduled court date, the judge may issue a California bench warrant for your arrest.
-This is always the case if the judge specifically orders you to appear personally, even if you grant your attorney the authority to represent you in your absence.20
+If you fail to appear (FTA) for any scheduled court date, the judge may issue a bench warrant for your arrest.8 This is always the case if the judge specifically orders you to appear personally, even if you grant your attorney the authority to represent you in your absence.9

-Witnesses and jurors are subject to different rules than defendants.
-If you are a witness or juror and fail to appear in response to a subpoena or summons, the court will issue you a “failure to appear” notice before it issues a bench warrant for your arrest.21
+Witnesses and jurors are subject to different rules than defendants: If you are a witness or juror and fail to appear in response to a subpoena or summons, the court will issue you a “failure to appear” notice before it issues a bench warrant for your arrest.10

-However, if the court believes that you are material to the case or that urgency dictates your immediate presence, it may first issue a bench warrant in lieu of the FTA “notice”.22
+However, if the court believes that you are material to the case or that urgency dictates your immediate presence, it may first issue a bench warrant in lieu of the FTA “notice”.11

 If you willfully fail to appear on a scheduled court date for a misdemeanor case after you were released on your own recognizance (otherwise known as an “O.R.” release), the prosecution will additionally charge you with “failure to appear” as a misdemeanor.

-The court will also issue a bench warrant for your arrest if you willfully fail to pay court fines or ordered restitution.
-However, the judge cannot penalize you for failing to pay restitution or a fine if you do not have the financial ability to pay, as long as you comply with all other court orders.26
+The court will issue a bench warrant for your arrest if you willfully fail to pay court fines or restitution (FTP).
+However, the judge cannot penalize you for failing to pay restitution or a fine if you do not have the financial ability to pay, as long as you comply with all other court orders.15

-The court may also issue a California bench warrant if you fail to obey its orders.
-This is most typically the case following a criminal proceeding after you have been placed on probation.
-If, for example, you do not complete all of your court-ordered classes, community service, or report for drug-testing if ordered to do so, you will be charged with a probation violation.
+The court may also issue a bench warrant if you fail to obey its orders.
+This is most typically the case following a criminal proceeding after you go on probation.

-When the court becomes aware of a probation violation (which, in essence, is a failure to obey a court’s order), it may issue a bench warrant to address the situation.27
+When the court becomes aware of a probation violation (which, in essence, is a failure to obey a court’s order), it may issue a bench warrant to address the situation.16

-If you have posted bail, and you subsequently fail to appear, the judge will most likely forfeit your bail and issue a bench warrant for your arrest.30
+If you have posted bail on a warrant, and you subsequently fail to appear, the judge will most likely forfeit your bail and issue another bench warrant for your arrest.18

 For more discussion, see our post on How long do you stay in jail for a bench warrant?

-That said, the court must still follow certain rules.
 After the judge issues the warrant, the clerk directs the appropriate agency to enter your warrant into the National Crime Information Center “NCIC”.
-This is the law for all cases involving bail bonds.

 - prevents the bondsman from surrendering you into custody,